solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/cloud-senec4.md

 You can switch between them using the links above.
 The `compose.yml` and `.env` can be copied to the clipboard.
 You will need this later.

-**PLEASE NOTE:** The Configurator is under heavy development and involves installing beta versions of Docker images.
-Please report any issues you encounter via GitHub at [https://github.com/solectrus/hosting/issues](https://github.com/solectrus/hosting/issues).
+**PLEASE NOTE:** This configurator is still quite new.
+Please report any issues on GitHub at [https://github.com/solectrus/configurator/issues](https://github.com/solectrus/configurator/issues).

 Now read on to do the installation on your Linux machine.